protosam/acid/README.md

 __Vision__
 `vision` is the templating system provided in `acid`.
 It provides the ability to have straight forward HTML files in your application, which makes it easier to segregate work between your developers and designers.

+__Reagent__
+`reagent` is a sanitization toolkit.
+It is used in `acid` to help you verify people are providing you with input that is safe for end-user consumption.

 __Todo List__
 * Create documentation that includes practices and standards for `acid`.